BerkeBat/bestflix/README.md

-# Python Flask/AWS - Social Movie Review and Broseing Application
+# Python Flask/AWS - Social Movie Review and Browsing Application
 ## This application was deployed to an EC2 instance through AWS

 ## Skills/Technologies Used in this Application